-In 2020, Hera Luce, AcegasApsAmga and Marche Multiservizi, collectively, manage approximately 571.3 thousand light points increased by 4.1% compared to 2019, guaranteeing the proper operation of the public lighting service in 188 municipalities in eleven Regions: Emilia-Romagna, Umbria, Lombardia, Marche, Lazio, Toscana, Piedmont, Veneto, Friuli Venezia Giulia, Abruzzo and Sardinia.
-They also manage traffic light installations in some areas for a total of over 10,500 traffic lights.
+In 2022, the Hera Group manage approximately 588.6 thousand light points increased by 9.0% compared to 2021, guaranteeing the proper operation of the public lighting service in 190 municipalities in eleven Regions: Emilia-Romagna, Umbria, Lombardia, Marche, Lazio, Toscana, Piedmont, Veneto, Friuli Venezia Giulia, Abruzzo and Sardinia.
+They also manage traffic light installations in some areas for a total of over 10.7 thousand traffic lights.

-LED lamps are used in 35.1% of light points operated, increasing of approximately 7.6% compared to 2019.
-Such increase highlights the Group's constant focus on an increasingly efficient and sustainable management of public lighting.
-Consumption optimization systems (e.g. reduction of brightness, partial switching off, etc.) are used in 53% of the light points operated by Hera Luce.
-Energy saving light bulbs (i.e. not mercury-vapour lamps) are used in 34% of the light points served.
+LED lamps are used in 39% of light points operated, which evidences of the Group's constant focus on an increasingly efficient and sustainable management of public lighting.
+Consumption optimization systems (e.g. reduction of brightness, partial switching off, etc.) are used in 74% of the light points operated by Hera Luce.
+Energy saving light bulbs (i.e. not mercury-vapour lamps) are used in 97% of the light points served.